-The fund's investment objective is to achieve the highest possible return.
-Income is reinvested in the fund.
+The fund's investment objective is to achieve the highest possible return, in combination with a reasonable annual distribution of income.

 The fund is not benchmarked against an index.

 As part of its discretionary management policy for the fund, the Company engages in active selection of the assets permitted under the KAGB and the Terms and Conditions of Investment.
 Decisions on asset selection are based on well-founded evaluations by the globally networked investment specialists of the fund management.